marekzajac97/bf2-blender/docs/README.md

   3. In `Object Mode` add the mesh object to the selection (left mouse click while holding `Shift`)
   4. In `Weight Paint Mode` click on [Weights -> Assign Automatic From Bones](https://docs.blender.org/manual/en/latest/sculpt_paint/weight_paint/editing.html#assign-automatic-from-bone).

 Bare in mind that to export properly, each vertex must have at most two weights (be assigned to a maximum of two vertex groups), and all those weights have to be normalized (add-up to one).
 You can limit the number of vertex weights in `Weight Paint Mode` using [Weights -> Limit Total](https://docs.blender.org/manual/en/latest/sculpt_paint/weight_paint/editing.html#limit-total) option (make sure it is set to 2).
 You can normalize weights using [Weights -> Normalize All](https://docs.blender.org/manual/en/latest/sculpt_paint/weight_paint/editing.html#normalize-all) option.
-Also, make sure that `Auto Normalize` is enabled in [Weight Paint Tools Settings](https://docs.blender.org/manual/en/latest/sculpt_paint/weight_paint/tool_settings/options.html) when skinning in `Weight Paint Mode`.
+Also, make sure that *Auto Normalize* is enabled in [Weight Paint Tools Settings](https://docs.blender.org/manual/en/latest/sculpt_paint/weight_paint/tool_settings/options.html) when skinning in `Weight Paint Mode`.
+Weights must be applied to all vertices, you can use [Zero Weights](https://docs.blender.org/manual/en/latest/editors/3dview/display/overlays.html#bpy-types-toolsettings-vertex-group-user) toggle to show "gaps" in weight painting. `Select -> BF2 -> Select Invalid Skin Weights` operator in `Edit Mode` can also help you troubleshoot weighting issues when the export fails.

 ## Overgrowth LOD Generation
 The add-on also ships with the OG LOD generation tool which can create a low quality OG mesh variant from the base mesh.
 The tool can be found under `Object` -> `BF2` submenu and its usage is quite straightforward.
 NOTE: You need to have the base OG imported as `ObjectTemplate (.con)`, not as `StaticMesh (.staticmesh)` for it to work.